Master of International Affairs

 Career Paths

 MIA graduates work around the world in the public, private, and nonprofit sectors.
-Recent employers include the United Nations, U.S. Departments of State and Defense, foreign ministries abroad, Deutsche Bank, McKinsey & Company, the International Rescue Committee, and many others.
+Recent employers include the United Nations, US Departments of State and Defense, foreign ministries abroad, Deutsche Bank, McKinsey & Company, the International Rescue Committee, and many others.

 Curriculum